+ Why is your meat special?

 + When do I have to order by?

-Order by 2pm Thursday afternoon for free Sunday morning delivery.
+Order by 2pm Tuesday for Thursday delivery and 2pm Thursday for Sunday morning delivery.

 + Why do I have to order in advance?